ebelious/Self-Hosted/Install Open-WebUI with local hosted Ollama - Linux.md

 	ollama run llama3
 ** This is a test using the llama3 model, you can use other models https://ollama.com/library

-If you are using a Nvidia GPU, use this to verify the GPU is being used with ollama, should see ***ollama_llama_server*** in the nvidia-smi display when ollama is being used
+If you are using a Nvidia GPU, use this to verify the GPU is being used with ollama.
+You should see ***ollama_llama_server*** in the nvidia-smi display when ollama is being used

 	watch -n 0.5 nvidia-smi